 My name is Yihui Xie.
 You can know more about me on the homepage and my vitae.
 This blog is about statistics, R, graphics, life, and fun, with a special focus on R. I often update my old posts (even after years) to correct errors and remove outdated information, so please don’t take everything for granted.
-All opinions expressed here are my own, and I don’t represent anyone else.
-I like contributing to open-source software, especially R (I’m the author of a few R packages listed on my vitae).
-I have an interview on The Setup where you can learn more about me on the software side.
+All opinions expressed here are my own, and I don’t represent anyone else such as my employer.

 You can find me on GitHub (where I’m active almost every day) or Twitter @xieyihui (I only read Twitter once a week, and usually don’t answer questions there).
 You may subscribe to the RSS feed of blog posts or all comments to stay tuned.
 I don’t like formality, so it is not necessary to call me “Dr Xie” when you email me or introduce me to your friends.
 I’m a software engineer, so please don’t call me professor.